 Certain templates within C-CDA are more mature than others.
 HL7 FHIR supports a process that allows a large standard to classify component parts with different levels of maturity.
 The CDA Management team is working to apply a maturity model to C-CDA templates.

 Implementers are encouraged to submit comments regarding issues discovered in the published standard.
 Currently STU comments are posted on the HL7 website.
-A link to the STU comments page for C-CDA R2.1 can be found on the main product page of the HL7 standards Master Grid.
+See the HL7 Confluence page on Specification Feedback for details on how to report and monitor issues discovered with standards.

-HL7 is in the process of migrating the STU comment process to Jira during the 2019-2020 timeframe.
-STU Comments are reviewed by the HL7 Structured Documents Work Group and disposed of on a regular basis.
+Implementer comments are reviewed by the HL7 Structured Documents Work Group and disposed of on a regular basis.
 Periodic STU updates take into consideration balloted supplemental and companion guidance, emerging best practices, and implementer comments.